martong/access_private/README.md

 ## Hard Limitations
 * We cannot access private types.
-* We cannot call private constructor / destructor.
+* We cannot call private constructors / destructors.
 * We have a link time error in case of only in-class declared `const static` variables.
 That's because we'd take the address of that, and if that is not defined (i.e the compiler do a compile-time insert of the const value), we'd have an undefined symbol.

 ## Soft Limitations
-* We cannot access nested members, and statics.
+* We cannot access nested members, and `static`s.
 Though, this could be implemented by sacrificing usage simplicity.